ballerina-platform/ballerina-dev-website/public/spec/toml/spec.md

 _Edition_: Swan Lake

 ## Introduction
-This is the specification for the Toml standard library of [Ballerina language](https://ballerina.io/), which provides APIs to convert a TOML configuration file to `map<json>`, and vice-versa.
+This is the specification for the Toml Ballerina library of [Ballerina language](https://ballerina.io/), which provides APIs to convert a TOML configuration file to `map<json>`, and vice-versa.

 Since the parser is following LL(1) grammar, it follows a non-recursive predictive parsing algorithm that operates in a linear time complexity.